 Viewing Sustainability through an Economics Lens: How to be Green While Staying in the Black is an economics curriculum for high school teachers in social studies, business, agricultural education, and science-related fields.
 The curriculum aims to equip high school students with a basic understanding of selected sustainability issues and inspire them to champion innovative solutions to address environmental, ecological, and related economic challenges facing the planet and its people.
 Students are challenged to find sustainable solutions in energy, water, waste, and agriculture and food.
 The final lesson encourages social entrepreneurship as students use their entrepreneurial talents to solve social, cultural, and economic problems related to sustainability.

-Each module follows the following structure of topics and sections:
+Each lesson follows the following structure of topics and sections:

 - Where are we now?